afshinrahmati/system-design/README.md

 • Your data are unstructured, or you do not have any relational data.
 • You only need to serialize and deserialize data (JSON, XML, YAML, etc.).
 • You need to store a massive(large) amount of data.
+# Vertical Scaling & Horizontal Scaling:
+Vertical scaling (or "scaling up") and horizontal scaling (or "scaling out") are two approaches to improve system capacity and performance.
+Here’s a breakdown of the two methods:
+1. Vertical Scaling (Scaling Up)
+*Definition: Increasing the power of a single server or machine by adding more resources (CPU, RAM, storage, etc.).
+* Example: Upgrading from a 16 GB RAM, 4-core machine to a 64 GB RAM, 16-core machine.
+* Pros:
+1) Simpler to implement since you’re just upgrading a single machine.
+2) Can be cost-effective for smaller applications and workloads.
+3) Easier to manage since there’s only one instance to configure and maintain.
+* Cons:
+1) Limited by the maximum capacity of the hardware.
+There’s a ceiling to how much a single machine can scale.
+2)  higher cost for powerful hardware.
+3) Single point of failure: If the machine goes down, the application becomes unavailable.

+2. Horizontal Scaling (Scaling Out)
+* Definition: Adding more machines to distribute the workload across multiple servers.
+* Example: Adding additional servers to handle the traffic in a web application or distributing database queries across replicas.
+* Pros:
+1) you can handle with your budget.
+2) multiple machines (if one machine fails, others can take over).
+3) Cost-effective in the cloud since smaller instances can be added and removed as needed.
+* Cons:
+1) Adds complexity, as managing multiple servers requires distributed system techniques (like load balancing, database replication, etc.).
+2) ‌Increased operational overhead with orchestration, data consistency, and failure handling.
+3) Can lead to higher latency if poorly implemented due to the need to synchronize data across multiple nodes.

+### Vertical Scaling is often suitable for small to medium applications with low traffic, where adding more power to a single server can handle the load effectively.
+### Horizontal Scaling is typically preferred for large applications or systems that need high availability and fault tolerance.
+Web applications, microservices, and big data systems usually rely on horizontal scaling to meet demand dynamically.
+## Hight Traffic ==>
+1) Scalability Horizontal scaling the load across multiple machines.
+2) Fault Tolerance and High Availability   With multiple servers in a horizontal setup, the application can remain operational even if one server fails.
+This redundancy ensures that traffic can still be managed smoothly without a single point of failure.
+3) Cost Efficiency in the Long Run orizontal scaling can be more cost-effective for high-traffic applications.
+4) Load Balancing: By using a load balancer, you can distribute incoming traffic across multiple servers.
+5) Flexibility with Microservices or Distributed Architecture: High-traffic applications often benefit from a microservices or distributed architecture
+6) Cache layers (e.g., Redis or Memcached) can be added to reduce database load.